andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

 WHERE t.typname IN ('int2', 'int4', 'int8', 'oid', 'float4', 'float8', 'bool')
 ```

-This way Rails obtains information about some essential types in PostgreSQL.
-The system table `pg_type` contains properties of builtin and custom user types.
-Rails fetches a type name and a primary key `oid`:
+In this manner, Rails acquires information about certain basic types within PostgreSQL.
+The `pg_type` system table houses attributes of both built-in and custom user types.
+Rails retrieves the type name and the primary key *oid* from this table:

 ```
  oid | typname